lambdaclass/curse_of_mirra/docs/src/add_documentation.md

 - [Your new section name](./{your_page_name}.md)
 ```

-Finally go back to the root folder `cd ../..` and run `make docs` and you are ready to go.
+Finally go back to the root folder `cd ../..` and run `make docs`, now you are ready to go.
 Your new section had been added to the docs 🤩